malrabeiah/DL-Massive-MIMO/ChannelMapping/README.md

 | Number of OFDM sub-carriers | 64                 |
 | OFDM sampling factor | 1                         |
 | OFDM limit | 16                                  |

+# Reproduce The Figure:
+1) Generate a dataset for scenario I1_2p4.
+2) Organize the data into a MATLAB structure named "rawData" with the following fields: channel and userLoc. "channel" is a 3D array with dimensions: # of antennas X # of sub-carriers X # of users while "userLoc" is a 2D array with dimensions: 3 X # of users.
+3) Save the data structure into a .mat file.
+4) In the file main, set the option: options.rawDataFile1 to point to the .mat file.
+5) Run main.m
+NOTE: you may need to adjust the training hyper-parameters.

 # License and Referencing
 This code package is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).